shiraJacob/AutoShalish/README.md

   When conflicts occur, the system determines which data source is valid and updates accordingly while preserving a full audit trail.

 • **Status and Attendance Validation:**
-  Applies logic-based rules for status fields (e.g., "V", "Released", "Injured", "Absent") and automatically adjusts statuses when conditions are met —
+  Applies logic-based rules for status fields (e.g., "V", "Released", "Injured", "Absent") and automatically adjusts statuses when conditions are met.
-  for example, detecting new arrivals, release events, or inconsistencies between attendance and location data.
+  For example, detecting new arrivals, release events, or inconsistencies between attendance and location data.

 • **Anomaly Detection:**
   Highlights irregular reporting cases such as soldiers marked as active but located off-base, mismatched dates, or invalid daily statuses.